-Living in the moment does not mean being completely devoid of feelings.
+Being in the moment does not mean being devoid of feelings.
 You can be sad or happy or any other feeling and still be present with yourself and others.

 In fact, happiness is rarely a feeling we associate with anything other than being in the moment.

-It is generally the more negative emotions that we associate with getting lost in thought, and that’s because we are looking for a solution to ease the feeling.
+It is negative emotions that we associate with getting lost in thought, and that’s because we are looking for a solution to ease the feeling.